aroberge/reeborg-world-creation/the-many-different-editors.md

 This onload code can be used to specify which programming language or programming mode must be used for a given world, as well as for dynamically creating world features, including new objects represented by custom images.

-Unless some custom code is included in the **Pre **or **Post **editor, you should not set the programming language or mode; this way, a learner could use your world with programs written in all of the available modes and programming languages.
+Unless some custom code is included in the **Pre **or **Post **editor, you should not set the programming language or mode; this way, a student could use your world with programs written in all of the available modes and programming languages.